Thom Weisel: Art collection

 Weisel is a collector of modern art, and an elected trustee of the San Francisco Museum of Modern Art.
 Weisel also served on the board of trustees for the New York Museum of Modern Art from 1996 to 2011.
 His personal collection contains American art from the early New York school, the California figurative movement, and Native American art spanning 1000 years with a focus on the American Southwest.

 In November 2002 Sotheby's held an auction of 21 pieces from Weisel's 700 piece art collection, including pieces by artists Willem de Kooning, Franz Kline, Arshile Gorky, and Wayne Thiebaud.
-The Sotheby's sale was expected to bring between $43 to $60 million, but realised $33 million on the night, with eight of the twenty-one works left unsold at the initial auction.
+The Sotheby's sale was expected to bring between $43 million and $60 million, but realised $33 million on the night, with eight of the twenty-one works left unsold at the initial auction.
 The star piece was De Kooning's Orestes which sold for $13.2 million.

 In 2014, Weisel donated around 200 pieces of art from his Native American collection to the De Young Museum in San Francisco, and in 2016, the San Francisco Museum of Modern Art will rename three of its California art galleries after Weisel.
 Weisel also endowed the SFMOMA's curator of painting and sculpture in 2014.
 He has gifted pieces to the SFMOMA and NYMOMA from his personal collection including works by Mark Grotjahn, Wayne Thiebaud, Richard Serra, Andreas Gursky.

 Personal

 In 2010, Weisel married his current wife, Janet Barnes.
 Barnes spent 25 years in the finance industry, and currently serves on the board of the de Young Museum of Fine Arts.
 Outside of her professional roles, Barnes is also a mountain climber, skier, and cyclist.

 Weisel has seven children (six living and one deceased) and eight grandchildren.
 The oldest three children are employed in real estate development, investment management, and educational publishing.
 The youngest three currently attend school.
 Weisel's third son won the U18 National Slalom Championship in 2013 and served on the U.S. Ski Team.
-His second son passed away in 2017 due to complications from lupus.
+His second son died in 2017 due to complications from lupus.

 In 2003 Richard L. Brandt wrote a biography of Weisel, Capital Instincts: Life As an Entrepreneur, Financier, and Athlete.